 Benadryl is an over-the-counter antihistamine that calms allergic reactions to environmental allergens, insect bites or stings, and certain vaccine reactions.
 It has also been used as a sedative and to prevent motion sickness.

 Though it is a human drug and not FDA approved for dogs or other animals, it can be given safely with approval from your vet.

 Benadryl is the brand name, not the name of the drug that treats allergies.
 Diphenhydramine is the active drug in the medication that is safe for canines when given in the proper dosage.

 There are many other brands that make similar products, and there are other drugs under the Benadryl brand that you must use caution to avoid.
 Read the ingredients of the medication before giving it to your dog and ask your vet before giving them any medication.

 When Is Benadryl Bad For Dogs?

-In some situations, Benadryl can be very harmful to dogs, which is why it is so important to consult your veterinarian before giving your dog Benadryl.
-Here are a few instances where Benadryl can be dangerous for dogs.
+In some situations, Benadryl can be very harmful to dogs, which is why it is so important to consult your veterinarian before giving it to your.

 - Medical conditions.
 Certain conditions, such as glaucoma, heart disease, or high blood pressure, can be worsened by Benadryl.